Mbed-TLS/mbedtls-docs/kb/development/test_suites.md

     /* BEGIN_CASE depends_on:MBEDTLS_AES_C */
     ```

-## `helpers.function` file

-This file, as its name indicates, contains useful common helper functions that can be used in the test functions.
-There are several functions, which are described in [`helpers.function`](https://github.com/Mbed-TLS/mbedtls/blob/development/tests/suites/helpers.function) itself.
-Following are a few common functions:

-* `hexify()` - A function converting binary data into a null-terminated string.
-You can be use it to convert a binary output to a string buffer, to be compared with expected output given as a string parameter.
-* `unhexify()` - A function converting a null-terminated string buffer into a binary buffer, returning the length of the data in the buffer.
-You can use it to convert the input string parameters to binary output for the function you are calling.
-* `TEST_ASSERT(condition)` - A macro that prints failure output and finishes the test function (`goto exit`) if the `condition` is false.
-* Different `rnd` functions that output different data, that you should use according to your test case. `rnd_std_rand()`, `rnd_zero_rand()`, `rnd_buffer_rand()`, `rnd_pseudo_rand()`.
-For more information on what each random function does, refer to their description in the `helpers.function` file.

 ## Building your test suites

-The test suite `.c` files are auto generated with the `generate_code.pl` script.
+The test suite `.c` files are auto generated with the `generate_test_code.py` script.
 You could either use this script directly, or run `make` in the `tests/` folder, as the [`Makefile`](https://github.com/Mbed-TLS/mbedtls/blob/development/tests/Makefile) utilizes this script.
 Once the `.c` files are generated, you could build the test suite executables running `make` again.
 Running `make` from the Mbed TLS root folder will also generate the test suite source code, and build the test suite executables.

 ## Introducing new tests